 Shellfish with shell costs less per kilo, but you're paying for weight you throw away.
 Many restaurant owners forget to factor in shell loss, which means their actual purchase price ends up 30-60% higher.
-In this article, you'll learn exactly how to calculate the real cost price per portion.
+Here's exactly how to calculate the real cost price per portion.

 The difference between shell-on and shell-off prices